oitzujoey/duck-lisp/language.md

 (defun apply2 (f a b)
   (f a b))

-(print (apply2 + 4 5))  (; ⇒ 9)
+(print (apply2 + 4 5))  ; ⇒ 9
 ```

 ## Variables

 Duck-lisp has both lexically and globally scoped variables.
-Callbacks from C are created as globals.
-Global variables persist between bytecode executions on the VM and can be accessed by name from C.
+Callbacks from C are created as globals and can be accessed by name from C. Global variables persist between bytecode executions in the VM.

-For the most part, it should be safe to assume that all identifiers reside within a single namespace.

 Scopes are created as in C, but using parentheses instead of curly braces.
 Confusing?
 Yes.
 Lexical variables are created as in C but using the `var` keyword.
 Global variables are created using the `global` keyword.
 The value argument is required for both `var` and `global`.